Donate Call for Help Now Find a Base

 087 094 9774

-On behalf of the National Sea Rescue Institute’s Drowning Prevention department, it is an honour to invite you to help commemorate this year’s World Drowning Prevention Day (WDPD) on the 25th of July 2023.
-This is the third iteration of WDPD since it was declared officially in 2021 through the United Nations General Assembly Resolution.
+On behalf of the National Sea Rescue Institute’s Drowning Prevention Department, it is an honour to invite you to help commemorate this year’s World Drowning Prevention Day (WDPD) on the 25th of July 2024.
+This is the fourth iteration of WDPD since it was declared officially in 2021 through the United Nations General Assembly Resolution.
 This advocacy event was declared after the negative implications of the drowning burden on a global scale were recognized.

 Why is this day so important?